 Debt Service Agreed-Upon Procedure Results Managements' Response 21 Obtain a listing of bonds/notes issued during the fiscal period and management's representation that the listing is complete.
 Select all bonds/notes on the listing, obtain supporting documentation, and observe that State Bond Commission approval was obtained for each bond/note issued.
-In the prior year, the entity's AUP report contained no exceptions in this category.
-As such, RMW has excluded this category from testing in the current year.
+Debt is limited to General Obligation Bonds Series 2011 and 2020.
 The results did not include findings or criticisms.
 22 Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
 Randomly select one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants.
+All required payments were made in accordance with the original debt service schedule.
 The results did not include findings or criticisms.

-Other Agreed-Upon Procedure Results Managements' Response 23 Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
+Fraud Notice Agreed-Upon Procedure Results Managements' Response 23 Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
 Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled.
-No misappropriates were reported.
+Management has represented that there were no misappropriations of public funds during the year.
 The results did not include findings or criticisms.
 24 Observe that the entity has posted on its premises and website, the notice required by R.S.
 24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.
-No notices were observed on the premise or website.
-We will make arrangements to post the necessary information.
+The District does not have the notice posted, the notice is posted with the Police Jury.
+The results did not include findings or criticisms.